davidcornell2326/stock-bot/README.md

 # stock-bot
-Stock-trading and Discord bot
-Experimental data analytics ideas and machine learning models using Scikit Learn for the purposes of learning and better understanding data and machine learning techniques.
+Stock-trading and Discord bot.
+This repository contains rough, experimental data analytics ideas and machine learning models using Scikit Learn for the purposes of learning and better understanding data and machine learning techniques.